skierkowski/terraform-enterprise-client/README.md

   tfe workspaces <subcommand>     # Manage workspaces
 ```

+### Authentication

+There are two methods for authenticating the CLI with the Terraform Enterprise API.
+The first is to use the `TERRAFORM_ENTERPRISE_TOKEN` environment variable.
+The second is to pass in the token on the command line using the `--token` option.
+The command line option takes precendence over the environment variable.

 ### Scripting

 The CLI is designed to be easy to call from other scripts.
 A few command line options exist to control the output format to minimize the string parsing needed to extract the desired data from the output:

 - `--no-color` (Boolean, default: false): Removes ANSI color codes from output